 Being a foster parent is an enriching experience.
 You will be caring for abused or neglected children and serving as a role model for the biological families working for reunification with their children.
 Here’s how to get started on the path to becoming a foster parent.

 - Participate in child abuse and criminal background check

 - Participate in an in-depth home inspection and home study

 You may be eligible for foster parenting if you are:

 - Financially stable

 - Committed to loving and nurturing a child in your home

 - Willing to work in partnership with everyone involved in the child’s life to meet the child’s needs

-- Dedicated to help a child reunify with their biological family
+- Dedicated to helping a child reunify with their biological family

 - Able to physically accommodate children in your home